Language secessionism

-Language secessionism (also known as linguistic secessionism or linguistic separatism) is an attitude supporting the separation of a language variety from the language to which it has hitherto been considered to belong, in order for this variety to be considered a distinct language.
+Language secessionism (also known as linguistic secessionism or linguistic separatism) is an attitude supporting the separation of a language variety from the language to which it has thitherto been considered to belong, in order for the said variety to be considered a distinct language.
 This attitude was first analyzed in Catalan sociolinguistics but it is attested in other parts of the world.

 In Arabic

 Sociolinguistic background

 The Arab world is characterized by diglossia: local dialects dominate the sphere of daily communication, while Standard Arabic carries high prestige and is used in formal writing and speaking.

 This situation has important political and social implications.
 Modern Standard Arabic is the official language of all Arab countries, and enjoys the status of a global language.
 Standard Arabic is also the lingua sacra of Islam, which further increases its importance.
 However, a claim could be made that it is no one's first language, since Arab children acquire their local dialect in the natural process of generational language transmission, and learn Standard Arabic later, when they begin formal education.
 Proficiency in Standard Arabic provides insight into a vast literary tradition spanning over 1,500 years.
 However, proponents of recognizing local Arabic dialects as official languages claim that the discrepancy between spoken vernaculars and Standard Arabic is just too wide, rendering proficiency in Standard Arabic unattainable for most.